jpie726/hacking_fear_book/debuggingfixing_habit_loops.md

 ####Putting words to it:
 In 2013 I had the good fortune to attend a coaching clinic by an olympian on the topic of the mental side of gymnastics(I hope in future drafts of this book she will give me permission to use her name).
 It was an amazing clinic that opened my eyes to some great philosophies and techniques for dealing with fear.
 One of the things that really resonated with me was that she created audible cues to go along with her beam and floor routines.

 She broke down and isolated each part of the beam or floor routine.
-Then added audible cues the athelete would repeat to themselves in the exact same sequence every time.
+Then added audible cues the athlete would repeat to themselves in the exact same sequence every time.
 When put together it became a routine.

-######Hypothisis - Floor vs Beam Ques:
+######Hypothesis - Floor vs Beam Ques:
 Perhaps the presence of audible cues in the form of the music played along with a floor routine and the absence of any audible cues on beam can explain why you see so much more fear issues on the beam then floor.

-Observing a famous choreographer/coach use music to set the pace of his beam complex and watching the atheletes carry out the complex with out insident leads me to belive this theory might hold some water.
+Observing a famous choreographer/coach use music to set the pace of his beam complex and watching the athletes carry out the complex without incident leads me to believe this theory might hold some water.

 #####Applying it:
 Try it in your gym.
-For each skill in a particular series of skills leading up to or including the big bad skill make up simple verbal cues that can be strung together in a sequence that the athelete can use to assist their physical actions.
+For each skill in a particular series of skills leading up to or including the big bad skill make up simple verbal cues that can be strung together in a sequence that the athlete can use to assist their physical actions.

 Here is an example that I successfully used recently to help a girl through her giant, giant, fly aways on bars: